varepsilon/clickmodels/README.md

 ***

 # TRAIN_FOR_METRIC
 If you set `TRAIN_FOR_METRIC = True` the code will expect you to provide document relevances instead of urls.
 A model will then be trained to assign the same attractiveness / satisfaction probabilities to all the documents with the same relevance.

-More details to follow.
+For more conceptual details please refer to [Chuklin, A. et al. 2013.
+Click Model-Based Information Retrieval Metrics.
+SIGIR (2013).](http://ilps.science.uva.nl/biblio/click-model-based-information-retrieval-metrics)

 # Copyright and License
 Copyright © [Yandex](http://company.yandex.com) 2012-2013, [varepsilon](https://varepsilon.github.io) 2012-∞